 If the STA (with respect to the AP or PCP) or non-AP MLD (with respect to the AP MLD) is not associated in the same ESS or the state for the new AP, AP MLD, or PCP is State 1, the MLME shall inform the SME of the failure of the reassociation by issuing an MLME-REASSOCIATE.confirm primitive, and this procedure ends.

-The MLME shall transmit a Reassociation Request frame to the new AP or PCP or the MLME shall transmit a Reassociation Request frame with Basic variant Multi-Link element in the Reassociation Request frame that indicates the new AP MLD to an AP affiliated with the new AP MLD.
+The non-AP STA(#2896) shall transmit a Reassociation Request frame to the new AP or PCP or a non-AP STA affiliated with the non-AP MLD(#2896) shall transmit a Reassociation Request frame with Basic variant Multi-Link element in the Reassociation Request frame (#1211)to an AP affiliated with the new AP MLD.
 The RSNE contained in the MLME-ASSOCIATE.request primitive shall be included in the Reassociation Request frame.
 The RSNE shall specify exactly one pairwise cipher suite and exactly one AKM suite.
 If the MLME-REASSOCIATE.request primitive contained the EmergencyServices parameter equal to true, an Interworking element with the UESA field set to 1 shall be included in the Reassociation Request frame.

 If a Reassociation Response frame is received with a status code of SUCCESS, the state variable for the new AP, AP MLD, or PCP shall be set to State 4 or to State 3 if dot11RSNAActivated is true and the FT protocol is not used with respect to the new AP, AP MLD, or PCP and, unless the old AP, AP MLD, or PCP and new AP, AP MLD, or PCP, respectively, are the same, to State 2 with respect to the old AP, AP MLD, or PCP, and the MLME shall issue an MLME-REASSOCIATE.confirm primitive to inform the SME of the successful completion of the reassociation.